tqheel/tqheel.github.io/_posts/2020-10-20-october-21-den-meeting.md

 1. **Visit an art museum, gallery, or exhibit.
 Discuss with an adult the art you saw.
 What did you like?**
 2. **Create two self-portraits using two different techniques, such as drawing, painting, printmaking, sculpture, and computer illustration.**
 3. **Do two of the following:**
-    a. **Draw or paint an original picture outdoors, using the art materials of your choice.**
+    2a. **Draw or paint an original picture outdoors, using the art materials of your choice.**
-    b.
+    2b.
 Use clay to sculpt a simple form.
-    c.
+    2c.
 Create an object using clay that can be fired, baked in the oven, or air-dried.
-    d.
+    2d.
 Create a freestanding sculpture or mobile using wood, metal, papier-mâché, or found or recycled objects.
-    e.
+    2e.
 Make a display of origami or kirigami projects.
-    f.
+    2f.
 Use a computer illustration or painting program to create a work of art.
-    g.
+    2g.
 Create an original logo or design.
 Transfer the design onto a T-shirt, hat, or other object.
-    h.
+    2h.
 Using a camera or other electronic device, take at least 10 photos of your family, a pet, or scenery.
 Use photo-editing software to crop, lighten or darken, and change some of the photos.
-    i.
+    2i.
 Create a comic strip with original characters.
 Include at least four panels to tell a story centered on one of the points of the Scout Law.
 Characters can be hand-drawn or computer-generated.
 4. Choose one of the following methods to show your artwork:
-    a. **Create a hard-copy or digital portfolio of your projects.
+    4a. **Create a hard-copy or digital portfolio of your projects.
 Share it with your family and members of your den or pack.**
-    b.
+    4b.
 Display your artwork in a pack, school, or community art show.

 ## Activity 2: Art in Sears Farm Road Park